pgroonga/pgroonga.github.io/reference/functions/pgroonga-normalize.md

 text pgroonga_normalize(target)
 ```

 `target` is a `text` type value to be normalized.
-By default, it uses the built-in [NormalizerAuto](http://groonga.org/docs/reference/normalizers.html#normalizerauto) module for normalization.
+By default, it uses the built-in [NormalizerAuto][groonga-normalizer-auto] module for normalization.

-You can also use a different normalizer module by passing the second argument:
+Here is another syntax of this function:

 ```text
 text pgroonga_normalize(target, normalizerName)